Read on to find out how to change your name for free in the UK.

 Why you don’t need to pay to change your name!

-When changing your name, you should bear in mind that UK law only requires that you create a deed poll that includes specific information.
+If you want to know how to change your name, you should bear in mind that UK law only requires that you create a deed poll that includes specific information.

 There’s no requirement for a ‘seal’ or ‘certificate’ or for a deed poll.
 It doesn’t need to be signed by a solicitor or filed with a court.